Neural-Control-Engineering/AlphaModulation_SelectiveDetection/README.md

 phase modulation on a cell-by-cell basis.
 Again there is a SLURM script for running this on a cluster: *spontaneous_phase.sbatch*.

 Finally, to perform anlyses and generate plots found in *link to biorxv*, there are scripts in the folder *./AlphaModFigScripts/*.
+These scripts should be run, however, from the *./Analysis/* folder.